Caring and experienced therapists with special expertise

 Sensory Integration

 Sensory Integration is described as the organization of the senses and how they work together to guide the way that we perceive and respond to our environment.
 Basic sensory inputs such as touch, sound, movement, and body position help us to plan and execute new actions based on past experiences and the sensations that accompany them.
+For most of us, this process develops naturally through our usual activities, but when the system does not develop as effectively as it should, the result may be difficulties in learning, motor development, social awareness, or behavior.

-With a staff that is SIPT certified and training in sensory integration theory and treatment, the OT Center has become a leader in recognizing and meeting the special needs of those with autism disorders and other developmental disabilities.
+With a staff that has extensive training and experience in Sensory Integration theory evaluation and treatment, the OT Center has become a leader in recognizing and meeting the special needs of those with autism disorders and other developmental disabilities.

-Noel Kesselheim, OTR/L
+Noël Kesselheim, OTR/L

 Position: Clinic Coordinator, OTR/L Registered Occupational Therapist, SIPT certified